 I first discovered this trick when I posted about my Italian Nachos with a mozzarella cheese sauce.

 If you don’t want the queso to firm up at all, one solution is to keep it constantly warm in a small slow cooker.
 This method would be ideal if you’re serving queso at a party.

 How do you thin out queso?

-The best way to thin out queso is to stir in extra milk while reheating.
+The best way to thin out small batch queso is to stir in extra milk while reheating.